Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 \begin{quote} \emph{H2-2: Integrating more granular designs of posting guidelines into a flagging mechanism will increase users' perceptions of transparency in the flag review process.} \end{quote}

-Providing guidelines for posting in the flagging procedure may impose a sense of the need for strict adherence to predefined rules.
-Since users sometimes use flagging in ways that may not align with platforms' notion of flaggability~\cite{kou2021flag}, e.g., to express their objections to others' opinions \cite{gillespie2018custodians}, requiring them to follow the guidelines may discourage users from flagging objections that have not yet been formalized as rule violations in the guidelines.
-Therefore, when a flagging mechanism prompts users to assess flaggability by providing clear posting guidelines, they may perceive a lack of opportunities to express their opinions freely.
+Showing guidelines in the flagging procedure may impose a sense of the need for strict adherence to predefined rules.
+Since users sometimes flag in ways that may not align with platforms' notion of flaggability~\cite{kou2021flag}, requiring them to follow the guidelines may lead to perceptions that they cannot express their opinions freely.
 We thus hypothesize: \begin{quote} \emph{H2-3: Integrating more granular designs of posting guidelines into a flagging mechanism will decrease users' perception of voice in the flag review process.} \end{quote}

+\textbf{Operationalization} \\ We developed a set of platform guidelines that explicitly describe the types of content prohibited on the platform.
+Table \ref{table:guidelines} shows this list and their corresponding examples.
+We developed these guidelines by synthesizing Facebook, Reddit, X, and YouTube guidelines.
+We retrieved the guidelines from webpages of these sites under titles such as `community standards,' `content policy,' `rules and policy,' or `community guidelines \& policies.'
+By identifying common guideline themes across platforms, we compiled a core list of community guidelines and incorporated specific language from different platforms to clarify them.

+To construct detailed guidelines, we gathered illustrative examples for each rule violation category through two means: (1) using examples officially offered in platforms' description of community guidelines and (2) conducting a content search on platforms with keywords borrowed from guidelines.

+We designed three levels of posting guidelines in our survey interface, each differing in the depth of information provided:

+\begin{enumerate} \item Users do not see any posting guidelines. \item Users see posting guidelines consisting of simple descriptions for each type of guideline violation. \item Users see posting guidelines consisting of simple descriptions and example posts for each type of guideline violation. \end{enumerate}